osisoft/PI-Adapter/V1.4/Administration/delete-an-adapter-component.md

    **Linux:** `/usr/share/OSIsoft/Adapters/AdapterName/Logs/Removed`

-In the following example, one Modbus adapter service is installed on a particular Windows node with the name `ModbusService1`.
-A Modbus component with the name `ModbusDeviceX` was added and configured to this Modbus adapter and later removed.
+In the following example, one adapter service is installed on a particular Windows node with the name `<Adapter>Service1`.
+An adapter component with the name `<Adapter>DeviceX` was added and configured to this adapter and later removed.
 Linux follows a similar behavior.
 This is the resulting relocation and renaming scheme after deletion:

-**Note:** This is an example; it does not necessarily represent the adapter that you are currently using.

 ![ConfigurationFolder](../images/configuration-folder.png)